Xe/site/blog/windows-pain-2021-03-03.markdown

 I should probably figure out how hard it would be to get a NixOS-like environment in WSL, but WSL can't run systemd so I've been kinda avoiding it.
+Excising systemd from NixOS really defeats most of the point in my book.
+I may end up installing Nix on Alpine or something.
+IDK.

 ### Powershell